BigZ17/Note-Taker/README.md

 # Can create new Note page

-# Couldn't get it to make the folders for notes
+# Couldn't get it to make the folders for new notes

 # Needs delete button